obiba/vagrant-obiba/README.md

 ### Mica

-When launching a mica_dev vagrant, visit [http://localhost:8800/mica/update.php](http://localhost:8800/mica/update.php) to make sure that the database is up-to-date with possibly new/updated modules.
+When launching a mica-dev vagrant, visit [http://localhost:8800/mica/update.php](http://localhost:8800/mica/update.php) to make sure that the database is up-to-date with possibly new/updated modules.

 Example of a AWS instance running Mica: